 We maintain a 401(k) plan, which is intended to be qualified under Section 401(a) of the Code, with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
 Our 401(k) plan provides eligible U.S. employees, including the Named Executive Officers, with an opportunity to save for retirement on a tax-advantaged basis.
 Under our 401(k) plan, eligible employees may defer eligible compensation subject to applicable annual contribution limits imposed by the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to the employees until distributed from the plan.
 Employees are immediately and fully vested in their contributions.
-Employee eligible compensation based on the employee's deferrals, up to applicable IRS limits, per calendar year for each employee and such matching contributions are immediately and fully vested.
+Employees are eligible for employer matching on the anniversary of their hire date and the completion of 1,000 work hours.
+We match up to 6% of employee eligible compensation based on the employee's deferrals, up to applicable IRS limits, per calendar year for each employee and such matching contributions are immediately and fully vested.